top of page

 Session

-Open and welcome from Jan Stannard, founder and CEO of Heal
+Open and welcome from Jan Stannard, co-founder and CEO of Heal

 Opening talks with audience Q&A, confirmed speakers include: